rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 No configuration data is declared in the web.xml for this applications.
 These settings were added by Wildfly during the deployment process.
 Notice property javax.ws.rs.Application in ServletConfigSource.
 It's not a RESTEasy switch.
-RESTEasy will not perform a (configuration) lookup for property.
+RESTEasy will not perform a (configuration) lookup for it.
 For all intents and purposes it is a ready-only value.
 There is no filter in the application, so FilterConfigSource is empty.